turbot/steampipe-mod-guardrails-insights/dashboards/workspace/docs/workspace_account_report.md

 This report answers the following questions:

-- How many accounts across workspaces?
+- How many accounts do I have across workspaces?